-The feel of the shoe is better as well.
+Overall, the feel of the shoe is better as well.
 Designers used a sandwich mesh (essentially a two-layer mesh with vertical fibers running through it) on the upper.
 This provides a sensation of cushioning on top of the foot for the first time and also hugs the foot better than previous models.
 They claim to have significantly increased the comfort level of the shoe – but not by adding cushioning – because that would compromise performance.

 From this top view, we can see they’ve added an extra eyelet.
 There are now six lace eyelets (versus five) so you can fine-tune your laces for more precise comfort and support.
 In addition, a soft tri-star at the top of the tongue provides a little extra padding between the forefoot and laces.

 Lastly, the heel counter has changed.
 Nike admits it’s more for cosmetics than performance, but the carved-out heel counter is more minimal than past silhouettes.

 And speaking of cosmetics, there are occasionally special editions of the Nike Metcon 4.